 Bright light is a powerful energy booster because it puts the brakes on melatonin, the "sleepiness hormone" that your brain churns out in order to start sleep.

-Since darkness triggers melatonin's release, you can counteract its snooze-inducing effects by opening your shades.
+Since darkness triggers melatonin's release, you can counteract its snooze-inducing effects by opening your shades to let in sunlight.
+Or go a step further and get outside for natural light exposure.
 "When sunlight hits the melanopsin cells in your eyes, it turns off the melatonin faucet in your brain," Breus says.

 If it's still dark out when you wake up, switch on a blue-enriched LED light (as opposed to a warm white bulb).
 Research, including a small January 2019 study of 15 university students published in Nature, has found that melatonin declines significantly more when people are exposed to blue-enriched lights instead of warm white lights.